Convex Programming Based Spectral Clustering: Preliminaries

-Note that spectral clustering handles points whose dimension $d$ equals to the number $k$ of clusters the user desires.
-The $k$-means method chooses a $k$-way partition $\Gamma$ of $S$ to minimize the cost function $f(\Gamma)$.
-Finding $\Gamma$ that minimizes $f$ is shown to be NP-hard in \cite{Alo09, Mah09} even if $k=2$ or $d=2$.
-Lloyd's algorithm heuristically solves the minimization problem.
-It starts by arbitrarily choosing $\c_1, \ldots, \c_k$ as initial seeds; it then minimizes $f(\Gamma)$ by alternatively fixing either $\c_1, \ldots, \c_k$ or $S_1, \ldots, S_k$.
-This works well in practice and is fast.
-It is easy to see that one iteration takes $O(nk^2)$.
-The iteration complexity was investigated in \cite{Art06, Art11}, where it is shown that the expected iteration count is bounded by a polynomial in $n$ and $1 / \sigma$ if $n$ data points are perturbed by a normal distribution with mean $0$ and standard deviation $\sigma$.
+The $k$-means method chooses a $k$-way partition $\Gamma$ of $S$ to minimize the clustering cost function $f(\Gamma)$.
+Finding $\Gamma$ that minimizes $f$ is shown to be NP-hard in \cite{Alo09, Mah09}.
+Lloyd's algorithm approximately solves the minimization problem.
+It starts by arbitrarily choosing $\c_1, \ldots, \c_k$ as initial seeds and then minimizes $f(\Gamma)$ by alternatively fixing either $\c_1, \ldots, \c_k$ or $S_1, \ldots, S_k$.
+This works well in practice.
 The $k$-means++ algorithm presented in \cite{Art07} provides a smart choice of initial seeds.
 It chooses $\c_1$ uniformly at random from the set of data points and then chooses $\c_{i+1}$ from the set according to a probability determined by the choice of $\c_1, \ldots, \c_i$.